 We are open to requests, but ask you to note that this is usually not possible.
 If you wish to attend a later ceremony, please see the next question.

 You may request to attend a ceremony in a graduation period after your allocated ceremony.
-To attend a later ceremony, go to your myUNSW Graduation Details and change your attend type to "Not Attending - mail', and ensure your mailing address is correct as we will send your documents to you after the ceremonies in November.
+To attend a later ceremony, go to your myUNSW Graduation Details and change your attend type to "Not Attending - mail', and ensure your mailing address is correct as we will send your documents to you after your scheduled ceremony.

 Yes, however you are asked not to cross the centre aisle or get in the way of graduates.
 The use of tripods inside the auditorium is prohibited.